felipealfonsog/felipealfonsog/README.md

   - [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   - [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
   - [C-VipNX](https://github.com/NymexData/C-VipNX): C-VipNX: Shell Vip Utility written in C for *NX Systems Simple: Vip shell to avoid usage of sudo.
+  - [NetScanSSH](https://github.com/NymexData/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   - [SpendWisePy](https://github.com/felipealfonsog/SpendWisePy): SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.
   - [Upd8All](https://github.com/felipealfonsog/Upd8All): Upd8All: Simplify package updates on Arch Linux with one command.
 Supports Pacman, Yay, and Homebrew.
 Automatically handles superuser privileges and notifies about important updates.
   - [NovaNav](https://github.com/felipealfonsog/NovaNav): NovaNav: Lightweight browser, delivering fast, distraction-free browsing experience.
 It offers essential browsing functionalities while focusing on simplicity and efficiency.